habibieamrullah/WhatsUpOnlineStore/README.md

 # WhatsUpOnlineStore

+ATTENTION : Please use this one instead: https://github.com/habibieamrullah/WhatsUpShop -> It has more improvements.

 Nice and simplified online store CMS based on PHP and MySQL

 This PHP software is a lightweight and simple CMS system that allows you to post products with pictures, description, pricing, quantity and options.